carbon-design-system/ibm-products/docs/guides/security-component-migration.md

 # Carbon for IBM Products: v2 migration guide for Security components

-This document will review in detail the changes in Carbon for IBM Products v1 to v2.
+This document will review in detail the changes in @carbon/ibm-security to Carbon for IBM Products v2.
 Because Carbon for IBM Products v2 uses Carbon v11, which utilizes Sass modules, there is a requirement for teams to use the [Dart Sass package](https://sass-lang.com/dart-sass) (`sass`), as opposed to `node-sass`.
 This introduces some new sass concepts such as [`@use`](https://sass-lang.com/documentation/at-rules/use) vs